 Below are short reviews of most online backup services.
 Quickly compare features among my six favorite in my Online Backup Comparison Chart, read my interviews with them in my Online Backup Q&A, and get answers to your online backup questions in my Online Backup FAQ.

 Note: Online backup services, sometimes called cloud backup services, regularly change pricing and plan details so let me know if anything needs updated.

-CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, an unprecedented 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.
+CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.

 CrashPlan Unlimited is $5.99 /month /computer and, as the plan name suggests, allows an unlimited amount of online storage.

 CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for two or more computers, all under the same account.

 All CrashPlan plans offer discounts for longer terms.
 You can get most plans for over 40% off if you prepay for four years.

 CrashPlan also offers a business-class plan.
 In fact, it tops my Business Online Backup services list.

 Any exceptional backup service should be easy to use, automatic, reliable, and easy to restore from.
 Carbonite is all of these.

 Many people rave about Carbonite's online backup plans - they've been popular options for a very long time.
 My experience has been similarly positive.